Best Ways to Clean Different Tile Floors

 Use a squeegee

-After each use, wipe down shower walls and tub using a squeegee.
+After each use, wipe down the shower walls and tub using a squeegee.
 A towel is also a good option for wiping the moisture.

 Soft towel for water spills